sjproctor/jumpstart-docs/README.md

-# jumpstart-example
+# Jumpstart Example
-Docs and examples for Jumpstart at LEARN academy, a weekend class for beginners <br />
+* Docs and example builds for Jumpstart at LEARN academy
+* A weekend class for beginners covering intro to HTML, CSS, JavaScript
-Example code for September 2019
+* Example code for September 2019